SophieEnsing/Thesis/README.md

 * Data Analysis - Occupancy.ipynb: this notebook is used to analyse the occupation of all different vehicles in the simulation.
 * Data Analysis - Sub-trip.ipynb: this notebook is used to compare the sub-trips in the simulation with all sub-trips in the GVB data.
 * Data Analysis - Trip.ipynb: this notebook is used to compare the origin and destinations between the simulation and GVB data.
-* Example 14 - Pick up variable load.ipynb: this notebook was provides by TU Delft as a basis for this thesis project.

 ### Data folder
 * lines.csv: all lines that were used with their numbers, directions, routes, frequency and durations.